jon-jacky/home/computing.md

   downloads over 15.5 million page views. ...
 SE runs its entire operations using one single-core VPS with 2GB of RAM.
 (A VPS is a Virtual Private Server, a virtual machine sold by an internet hosting service.)
-The Standard Ebooks website runs on a classic LAP stack.
-Whats that, you say?
-LAP?
-Thats right: LAMP (Linux, Apache, MySQL, PHP) without the M. *There isn't even a traditional database behind the SE website.*
+The Standard Ebooks website runs on a classic LAP stack. ...
+  That's right: LAMP (Linux, Apache, MySQL, PHP) without the M. *There isn't even a traditional database behind the SE website.*